-Master of Science in Library and Information Studies
+Master of Science in Information

 The Master degree is accredited by the American Library Association (ALA) and the Southern Association of Colleges and Schools (SACS).